kgnzt/polyseerio-nodejs/README.md

 ## Design

-  * Configurable agent mode or SDK only modes available.
+  * Provides direct SDK calls as well as a Polyseer.io Node.JS agent.
   * All client SDK calls return a Promise.
   * Supports functional style programming.
   * Supports object-oriented style programming.
     * ORM style instances.
-E.g. environment.save(), alert.trigger();
+E.g. environment.save(), alert.trigger(), instance.gauge();
   * A resources environment can be deduced or explicitly passed to SDK calls through the options param.
+  * Environment missing in Polyseer.io will be upserted by default.
-  * API calls made using the https:// protocol.
+  * API calls are made using the https:// protocol.

 ## Example